 Established in 1863 with headquarters in Ankara, this is the largest bank in Turkey in terms of assets.
 It provides various banking products and services to retail, small and medium businesses, and corporate customers within the borders of Turkey and even outside.

-It has 1,864 branches and has a presence in 18d countries other than Turkey and its focus has mainly been in real estate and meeting the banking needs of individuals.
+Interestingly, the bank was founded in Serbia which was then part of the Ottoman Empire.
+However, now, it has 1,864 branches with over 24,000 employees and has a presence in 18 different countries other than Turkey and its focus has mainly been in real estate and meeting the banking needs of individuals.
 As at the end of 2018, its assets totaled to $91.60 billion while its net profit stood at $1.69 billion.

 Established in 1924, this has been the first public bank established by the Turkish Republic.
 The bank offers corporate and commercial banking services to large corporations, SME’s and other small and big trading companies.